List of Jessica Jones characters: Inez Green

 Inez Green (portrayed by Leah Gibson) is a "street-wise" nurse.

 Gibson was cast as Inez by July 2017.

 Alisa Jones

 Alisa Jones (portrayed by Miriam Shor in season one, Janet McTeer in season two) is Jessica's mother who was seemingly killed in a car crash when she was young.
 It was later revealed that Karl Malus of IGH saved her life and has been going around targeting anyone involved with IGH.
 Alisa was later killed by Trish while she was on the ferris wheel with Jessica.
 Detective Costa gave Jessica the credit of putting her mother out of her misery.

 Erik Gelden

 Erik Gelden (portrayed by Benjamin Walker) is a gambler with empathic super abilities.
 He blackmailed other individuals with his powers until he crossed paths with Gregory Sallinger.
 Erik becomes Jessica's newest love interest and ally.

 Kith Lyonne

-Kith Lyonne (portrayed by Sarita Choudhury) is the wife of law professor Peter Lyonne and the former flame of Jeri Hogarth.
+Kith Lyonne (portrayed by Sarita Choudhury) is married to law professor Peter Lyonne and the former flame of Jeri Hogarth.